lionheart1022/Bet-Game-API-Flask/README.md

 	"gametype": "xboxone-fifa15", // see POST /games for options "gamemode": "friendlies", // or any other, see POST /games for details "bet": 5.29, // bet amount
-	"create_date": "RFC datetime",
+	"has_message": true, // bool, tells if GET /games/<id>/msg will work "create_date": "RFC datetime",
 	"state": "finished", // see above
 	"accept_date": "RFC datetime", // date of eiter accepting or declining game, null for new games